 “It seems July is becoming one of the loveliest of the months so far, with the changing of the allotment.
 I always gathered this would happen, but had not really thought too much about it.
 All the catch crops that I first planted what seems so long ago are finishing, along with the lettuce, carrots, and spring onions.
 The beans are now well underway, giving their all and podding up nicely.”

-A satisfying summer haul of broad beans, lettuces, carrots and more
+A satisfying summer haul of runner beans, lettuces, carrots and more

 “Much as in June, the main activities this month have been regular watering and feeding to get the best rewards from all the hard work.”

 “The strawberries have been a big success but now it’s time to give them a rest and well-deserved thanks.
 I’ve been taking all the weeds from the strawberry beds to give them some space, and have given them a good feed to build them up.
 The cardboard between the rows worked so well this year, but between them, couch grass had been starting to take over along with the ever-present bindweed.
 There was one surprise blessing from this – the bindweed offered the strawberries a good leaf covering and protected the fruit from the birds!
 Along with weeding, I’ve pruned away the old fruiting stems and leaves to avoid fungus, allowing them space to put on some growth.